 Credit card rewards can make the most of your everyday spending, whether through ongoing rewards or cash earned from a sign-up bonus.
-Right now, 29% of cardholders are stretching monthly budgets using rewards for items such as groceries, clothing, and cleaning products, according to a PayPal survey.
-Some cards and issuers are even initiating temporary, COVID-19 related perks, including bonus statement credits and earning rates for groceries, restaurants, streaming services, and food delivery spending, or cash back for supporting small businesses.
+During the first months of the pandemic, 29% of cardholders stretched monthly budgets using rewards for items such as groceries, clothing, and cleaning products, according to a PayPal survey.
+Some cards and issuers even initiated temporary, COVID-19 related perks, including bonus statement credits and earning rates for groceries, restaurants, streaming services, and food-delivery spending, or cash back for supporting small businesses.

-“If using the new account to earn rewards can be done without leading you to spend beyond the limits of your budget, it may make sense if the rewards are something you will use,” said Bruce McClary, vice president of communications for National Foundation for Credit Counseling, as told to The Balance by email.
+“If using the new account to earn rewards can be done without leading you to spend beyond the limits of your budget, it may make sense if the rewards are something you will use,” said Bruce McClary, vice president of communications for National Foundation for Credit Counseling.

 Build Positive Credit History